SanaNiayeshnia/The-Wild-Oasis-Admin-Panel/README.md

 ## Acknowledgements

 This project was developed as part of the [The Ultimate React Course 2024: React, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann on Udemy.
 Special thanks to Jonas Schmedtmann for his comprehensive and insightful course, which provided the foundation and guidance necessary for the creation of this application.
+Additionally, I have developed more features beyond those considered in the course.